hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="TransactionGetReceiptQuery"></a>

 ### TransactionGetReceiptQuery
- Get the receipt of a transaction, given its transaction ID.
-Once a transaction reaches consensus, then information about whether it succeeded or failed will be available until the end of the receipt period.
-Before and after the receipt period, and for a transaction that was never submitted, the receipt is unknown.
-This query is free (the payment field is left empty).
-No State proof is available for this response

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |